What is the Coalition?

 - contribute to building sustainable, transparent and recovery-oriented mental health systems.

 This Coalition will allow MEPs to stand up for positive mental health, advancement of quality of care, and human rights.
 Through this Coalition, MHE will support MEPs with:

 - formulating amendments to legislative proposals,

 - preparing Parliamentary questions,

-- supporting Coalition members with the drafting of own-initiative reports,
+- drafting their own-initiative reports,

 - organising hearings and events related to mental health,

-- alerting Coalition members about important developments in relation to mental health and well-being at the European level,
+- alerting Coalition members about important developments in relation to mental

 Members of the Coalition will champion the advancement of EU policies which contribute to mainstreaming positive mental health and implementation of accessible, affordable, high-quality and recovery-oriented mental health care based on human rights.

 With new political priorities emerging across Europe, it is critical to give the European Parliament Coalition on Mental Health and Wellbeing further momentum so that mental health and comprehensive mental health friendly policies remain at the heart of EU policy making in the upcoming years.